jspacco/iclickerviewer/NOTES.md

+NOTES
+---
+I'm writing down notes as I work on this, so that when I look back I will have some idea how to use Rails and R, and how to solve a number of issues I've run into along the way.

 MODELS COMMANDS
 ---
 In case I need to make changes...
 These are the rails commands to create the database model: